S2E/s2e-env/README.md

 s2e <subcommand> --help
 ```

+Most commands use the `S2EDIR` environment variable so that commands can be run
+from any directory. `S2EDIR` can be set by sourcing `install/bin/s2e_activate`
+in your environment directory.
+Sourcing this file also makes `s2e_deactivate`
+available, which unsets S2E environment variables.

-All commands take an optional `--env /path/to/env` argument to specify the
+Alternatively, most commands take an optional `--env /path/to/env` argument.
-path to the S2E environment you want to execute the command in.
-If not provided
+This argument can be used to specify the path to the S2E environment you want
-this path defaults to the current working directory.
-For the workflow described
-below it is easiest to execute all commands from within your S2E environment
-directory.
+to execute the command in.

+Note that **one of** the `S2EDIR` environment variable or `--env` option
+**must** be used.

 ## Workflow